PrestaShop/example-modules/demoproductform/README.md

 ### Requirements

 1. Composer, see [Composer](https://getcomposer.org/) to learn more
+2. Switch on the new product page feature flag in the backoffice configuration UI

 #### How to install:
 1. Copy the module into `modules` directory of your PrestaShop installation